secondRZ/swe-interview/topics/oop.md

 * Once you've designed and implemented a class, test it.
 Either manually by calling all methods and watching for the correct actions, or by writing unit tests.
 * A static variable of a class is shared by all objects of the class.
 This can be useful for things like getting how many objects of the class there are.

+## Object Oriented Design

+1. Gather/create all requirements, user stories, and UI design.
+2. Use CRC cards to map each task from each story to a class.
+Common classes may enclude:
+   1. GUI class to be an interface between the system and the user.
+   2. A controller object that carries out the use cases in response to interaction with the user. \(The controller has methods that can reach different classes.
+This allows for a programmer to simply use the controller instead of creating different types of classes to accomplish common tasks.\)
+3. Use a sequence diagram to illustrate how each use case is realized by the interaction of objects.
+4. Create a class diagram to show how the classes are related to one another.
+5. Use a UML diagram to create a detailed picture of each class.